The San Miguel Carnival in El Salvador. What you need to know!

 Major Religious Events During November

 The November festivities in San Miguel are not only about the carnival.
-The celebrations are also about religion in honor of the Virgin of the pace, patron saint of San Miguel.
+The celebrations are also about religion in honor of the Virgin of the Pace, patron saint of San Miguel.
 The following are the most important religious events during this month.

 El Festival Mariano

-The Mariano Festival takes place on November 20th; it begins around 8 pm and is dedicated to the Virgin Mary, Queen of Peace.
+The Mariano Festival takes place on November 20; it begins around 8 p.m. and is dedicated to the Virgin Mary, Queen of Peace.

 Mass in Honor of the Virgin of Peace

-On November 21st, following the Mariano Festival, a mass in honor of the virgin of peace is held at 9 am.
+On November 21st, following the Mariano Festival, a mass in honor of the Virgin of Peace is held at 9 a.m.
 This mass is attended by some of the country’s highest officials and local leaders.

 Procession of the Virgin of Peace

-The procession of the virgin of the peace begins at around 4 pm on November 21st.
+The procession of the Virgin of the Peace begins at around 4 p.m. on November 21st.
 Like every year, hundreds of people participated in the ancient tradition of accompanying the image of the Virgin Queen of Peace in a procession.

 The San Miguel Carnival in El Salvador

-Year after year, thousands of local and foreign people come to San Miguel to have fun and experience one of the most fascinating events in the country, the traditional San Miguel Carnival.
 Families come to this extraordinary and eye-catching event to enjoy the spectacular parade of artistic floats with their respective queens, which runs along San Miguel’s Alameda Roosevelt.